VolkovLabs/business-table/README.md

 - Tree View with expandable and collapsible elements.
 - Supporting tabs for multiple data frame views.
-- Sorting using dashboard variables.
+- Filtering data using dashboard variables.
+- Grafana's Thresholds are incorporated.

 ## Business Suite for Grafana